Community Development BA (Honours)

 The weekly workload will be similar to that for the BA Level 7 programme, as described above.
 For the professional development/practice module, supervised placement within the community setting will be undertaken during the entire year.
 In parallel, research work will continue throughout the year on the preparation of a dissertation on a topic related to the practice setting.

-Graduates of the degree programmes can expect to take supervisory/management/leadership roles in community projects and within statutory agencies.
+Graduates can expect to take supervisory/management/leadership roles in community projects and within statutory agencies.